Orientations of Morse flow trees in Legendrian contact homology

-This is exactly the sign we add at each $Y_0$-vertex in [\cite{korta}, Section 6], except that in that case we also add the sign that comes from going from the pre-stabilized problems to the stabilized problems of the incoming trees $\Gamma_1$ and $\Gamma_2$, and also the sign related to the capping orientation of the piece $\Gamma_v$ from Lemma \ref{lma:y0} .
+This is exactly the sign we add at each $Y_0$-vertex in [\cite{korta}, Section 6], except that in that case we also add the sign in Lemma \ref{lma:prestab}, which comes from going from the pre-stabilized problems to the stabilized problems of the incoming trees $\Gamma_1$ and $\Gamma_2$, and also the sign related to the capping orientation of the piece $\Gamma_v$ from Lemma \ref{lma:y0}.